ergoplatform/ergodocs/docs/node/install/pi.md

 ### Prerequisites

-To sync a full node in `utxo` mode.
-While ~20GB is sufficient - If you are booting from a microSD card then it is definintely worth paying a little more for the extra headroom.
+- Pi4 with 4gb RAM or above is optimal.

-* 32gb: completed node sync in 4.5 days
+While ~20GB of disk space is sufficient -It is worth paying a little more for the extra headroom.

-* 256gb: completed node sync in 40 hours
+* `32gb`: completed node sync in 4.5 days

-A Pi4 with 4gb RAM or above is optimal.
+* `256gb`: completed node sync in 40 hours

 ### Preperation